AlexandraKrause/Gendergroup/README.md

 In the immediate future:
--the error!
+- the error!
 Values from the input table are not recognized
 - we used dummy data up till now.
 Next there will be actual data
 - the "put together" function is a note right now.
 It will be implemented as if statements.
 Overall benefits and costs for each possibility. as  a test it is now just put together in the worst way